weimeilin79/rpg-rag/instructions/module-one/02-genai_lambda.md

 -  Open the Redpanda Serverless platform in your web browser.
 - Navigate to the "Topics" section.
 - Click on the "Create Topic" button.
-- Enter "npc2-request" as the topic name and click "Create".
+- Enter "npc1-request" as the topic name and click "Create".
-- Repeat steps 4 and 5 to create another topic named "npc-response".
-- Verify that both topics have been successfully created.
+- Verify that thw topics have been successfully created.

 ### Building Langchain App